 If you’re planning to put this year’s Christmas shopping on your new credit card, here’s how to make sure it arrives on time.

 Christmas is a time of giving and feasting, cozy family get-togethers and fabulous end-of-year parties.
-It’s also most certainly a time for spending, and if you’re looking to finance your Christmas gifts and festivities with some choice plastic, you’ll want to make sure that you’ve applied for your new credit card with plenty of time to spare.
+It’s also most certainly a time for spending, and if you’re looking to finance your Christmas gifts and festivities with a credit card, you’ll want to make sure that you’ve applied for it with plenty of time to spare.
 This guide will tell you how much time you need to give your application and how you can speed up the process.
 It will also suggest some appropriate credit card type options for covering your Christmas costs if you haven’t already set your heart on one.

 How long will it take to apply for a credit card and when will I receive it?